Having spent an obscene amount of time in Poland over the last two years, I’ve become very well-acquainted with traditional Polish food.

-So many travel bloggers spend 3 days in Poland, try some pierogi and write their ‘Ultimate Lists’ of ‘Must Try Traditional Polish Foods!‘ when the reality is that they haven’t personally tried half of the things on the list, and the things that they have tried, they’ve only eaten once in a touristy restaurant.
+So many travel bloggers spend 3 days in Poland, try some pierogi and write their ‘Ultimate Lists’ of ‘Must Try Traditional Polish Food!’ when the reality is that they haven’t personally tried half of the things on the list, and the things that they have tried, they’ve only eaten once in a touristy restaurant.

 So, what is traditional Polish food like?

 Traditional Polish food is the kind of hearty comfort food that keeps you warm in the winter months, when your eyelashes have turned to ice and you can see your breath in front of you.

-Polish food is belly filling food.
-It gets you ready for a long day of work and helps you sleep easily.
-That said, it would be inaccurate to say that traditional Polish cuisine is all about stodge.
+Traditional Polish foods get you ready for a long day of work and help you sleep easily.
+That said, it would be inaccurate to say that Polish cuisine is all about stodge.